ymirapp/docs/docs/reference/configuration.md

 **type**: `string`

-The database server used by the WordPress site.
+The database server used by the PHP application.
 It can be the name of the database server if it's managed by Ymir or the host name of the database server otherwise.

 ::: warning Overwrites <code>DB_HOST</code> environment variable
 If you configured the `DB_HOST` environment variable, be aware that Ymir will overwrite it with the `server` value.